Published online Sep 28, 2019. doi: 10.3748/wjg.v25.i36.5434

 Published online: September 28, 2019

-Male C57BL/6J mice were fed an HFD plus etOH to establish a model of hepatocytes injury/death.
-Meanwhile, mouse embryonic hepatocyte cell line BNL.CL2 was cultured in vitro and treated with H2O2.
-Serum ALT, liver H2O2 content and catalase activity, lactate dehydrogenase and 8-hydroxy-2-deoxyguanosine content, NAD+ levels, Sirt1 activity were detected by spectrophotometry.
-HMGB1 release was measured by ELISA and its translocation was detected by immunohistochemistry/immunofluorescence or Western blot.
-The mRNA and protein levels were assayed by qPCR and Western blot, respectively.
-Acetylated HMGB1 and Parp1 were analyzed by immunoprecipitation.
+C57BL6/J male mice were fed a high-fat diet for 12 wk plus a single binge of ethanol to induce severe steatohepatitis.
+Hepatocytes treated with H2O2 were used to establish an in vitro model.
+Serum alanine aminotransferase, liver H2O2 content and catalase activity, lactate dehydrogenase and 8-hydroxy-2-deoxyguanosine content, nicotinamide adenine dinucleotide (NAD+) levels, and Sirtuin 1 (Sirt1) activity were detected by spectrophotometry.
+HMGB1 release was measured by enzyme linked immunosorbent assay.
+HMGB1 translocation was observed by immunohistochemistry/immunofluorescence or Western blot.
+Relative mRNA levels were assayed by qPCR and protein expression was detected by Western blot.
+Acetylated HMGB1 and poly(ADP-ribose)polymerase 1 (Parp1) were analyzed by Immunoprecipitation.